haribharadwaj/SNAPlabonline/SNAPlabonline_IRBinfo.rst

 Benefits to be Gained by the Individual and/or Society
 ======================================================
-There are no direct benefits to individual participants.
+There are no direct benefits to individual participants besides being compensated for their time.
 We anticipate that the information gained from this research will help us understand better how our hearing and brains work.
 Further, we may gain a better understanding of the mechanisms underlying certain hearing disorders.
 This may lead to benefits to society at large, such as through improved diagnostics and treatment strategies, or improved audio technologies.